openregulatory/templates/templates/qms/list-of-regulatory-requirements.md

 * ISO 13485:2016 Sections 5.6.2 and 7.3.3

-> Use this template to give you an idea of the necessary structure and contents.
-Ideally, this documentation
+> Use this template to give yourself an idea of the necessary structure and contents.
+Ideally, this
-> is maintained best in a spreadsheet / excel file format.
+> documentation is maintained best in a spreadsheet / excel file format.

 ## 2. Regulations